neatorobito/Perimeter/docs/getting-started.md

 # Perimeter

 This API provides a simple, straightforward, and robust way to do geofencing on iOS and Android.
+Try the sample app Picketfence.

 ### Installing Perimeter